jiayi-99/CiS422-pj1-debug/README.md

 ## Description:

-a system like Strava, MapMyRun, or RideWithGPS
+A system like Strava, MapMyRun, or RideWithGPS
 The input will be a record consisting of a sequence of (latitude, longi-tude) pairs.
 The output should be a list of turn-by-turn directions.